vomanc/Proxyus/README.md

-# Proxyus version 3.0
+# Proxyus version 4.0
 ## Description
 Program for finding and checking proxies.
 Finds both from certain sources and by searching for their open sources.
-Checks proxy performance, IP geolocation and protocol
+Checks proxy performance, IP geolocation and protocol.
+Tested on Ubuntu 22.04, Kali 2023.2, python 3.10+.

 ## Features
 * The search is carried out asynchronously, finds up to 4000 proxies in 5 seconds.